 These other ways take time, but that’s okay because these scores take time to increase regardless of what method you use!

-Better Ways To Raise Your Credit Score
+Better Ways How to Improve Your Credit Score

 With that in mind, patience and persistence is a virtue.
-As I go into below, using multiple methods over two years will help your credit score much better than applying for and taking out a loan which will simply put you in more debt.
+As I go into below, using multiple methods over two years will help your credit score much better than applying for and taking out a loan, which will simply put you in more debt.

 Get A Secured Credit Card